cbraissant/SF-Tech-website/_pages/en/trilam-pro.md

 The trilaminate material is lightweight and flexible and the shape of the fitted cut of the drysuit provide excellent freedom of movement.
 The Front-zipper entry as well as the telescopic torso allow the diver to be self-sufficient in the donning and doffing process.

-Fully covered with reinforced Kevlar® fabric, SF Tech Trilam Kevlar PRO is extremely abrasion and cut resistant making it a favorite among commercial divers, cave divers and wreck divers.
+Fully covered with reinforced Kevlar® fabric, SF Tech Trilam Kevlar<sup>&reg;</sup> PRO is extremely abrasion and cut resistant making it a favorite among commercial divers, cave divers and wreck divers.